 The white rhinos are predominantly grazers and they are characterized by broad mouths which they use to feed on grass.
 In contrast, the black rhinos have a more narrow mouth and prefer to feed on leaves and shrubs.
 The white rhinos also typically have a longer front horn and tend to be a bit slower moving than the black rhinos.
 In addition, the ears of the black rhino are noticeably different.

-The next day while we were out on safari we would come across the black rhinos that live at Lake Nakuru.
+The next day while we were out on safari we would come across the black rhinos that live in the park.
 Here are a some photos of the black rhinos to compare and contrast.

 A flamingo and the African buffalo certainly make for an odd comparison.
 This is because the former is so elegant and in the latter mother nature has created the most perfect sloppy beast.
 However, the contrast can create nice photo opportunities.

 Overlooking Lake Nakuru is a high vantage point that sits atop the Baboon Cliffs.
 This is an ideal location to observe Lake Nakuru when the flamingo flock is numbered in the millions.
 Unfortunately, large numbers of flamingos do not like to visit the lake when the water levels are this high.
+Alas, this was not the Lake Nakuru best time to visit.
 Therefore, I plan to return when viewing conditions are optimal so I can witness the millions of flamingos turning the whole lake pink.

 Lake Nakuru Lodge is situated on a hill in the center of the park and it has sweeping views of the area.
 This view was very impressive and the villas where we stayed was also quite nice.